Let’s kick this off the right way.

 - The inverter will change this energy from DC power into usable AC power, from the inverter, the AC power will be used for all of your daytime power consumption.
 As we would install a smart energy meter, Solar energy is produced to match your consumption unless you apply for the utility FIT scheme.

-A: We include two years operation and maintenance support with every quotation.
-This means your system will be looked after by our Solar Team.
-We will clean the Solar Panels and give the system a full check up, every 6 months.
-After two years you can opt in for an annual contract or pay per visit.
+A: We include two years operation and maintenance support with every installation.
+This means your system will be looked after by our Solar Team for two years.
+We will clean the Solar Panels and give the system a full check-up, every 6 months.
+After two years you can opt-in for an annual contract or pay per visit.

 A: This will depend on the system you choose, if it’s a Grid-Tied System or a Hybrid System with Storage, then a Grid Connection will still be required.
 If you have an Off-Grid System, then no Grid Connection will be required